FlooringMarketingThatBooksHigh-TicketInstalls

 Separate campaigns by material

 Hardwood, engineered wood, LVP, tile, stone, carpet, and refinishing each get their own keywords, ad copy, and landing pages.
-The hardwood customer and the LVP customer are different — marketing should reflect that.
+The hardwood customer and the LVP customer are different — different ticket, different research, different objections — and marketing should reflect that.
+A homeowner pricing waterproof LVP for a basement and a homeowner refinishing original oak are not the same buyer, and one blended "flooring" campaign serves neither well.

 Showroom traffic strategy